 But let’s be honest, a fictitious character can’t write a book, which explains why one of the most frequently asked questions online is “Who writes the Richard Castle books?”

 I’m pretty sure I know (spoiler: it’s not Justin Bieber).

 1. The person who writes the books is female (No, it’s still not Justin).
 Richard Castle’s ghostwriter is a woman.
-I have read four of the five Castle books, and I like them a lot.
+I have read six of the seven Castle books, and I like them a lot.
 But the one thing I notice is that at least twice in each book, Castle thinks or acts like a woman.
 It’s nothing obvious like leaving the toilet seat down, or enjoying a corn dog just a little too much, it’s simply that, occasionally, he seems to sound an awful lot like Nikki Heat or the female medical examiner.
 Sometimes he just oozes estrogen.

 2. The person who writes the books is probably married.
 The banter between Nikki Heat and Jameson Rook sometimes plays out like a married couple.
 It sounds too comfortable.
 It doesn’t depict playful dialog or the sexually charged atmosphere of two co-workers flirting with each other.